joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-local-sql-databases-in-air/creating-and-modifying-a-database.md

 the newly created database.

-Whether you call the `open()` method or the `openAsync()` method to create a database, the database file’s name can be any valid filename, with any filename extension.
+Whether you call the `open()` method or the `openAsync()` method to create a database, the database file's name can be any valid filename, with any filename extension.
 If you call the `open()` or `openAsync()` method with `null` for the `reference` parameter, a new in-memory database is created rather than a database file on disk.